 The render can be done again outside of Blender by running the generated script file (.bat or .sh can be found in the renderfiles folder)

-Important: Because of some Blender limitation, Background Render currently doesn't support animated Photographer properties, please use Export Render files instead and run the generated .bat file manually.
+Important: Because of some Blender limitations, it is possible that some animated Photographer properties will not be properly updated when using Background Render.
+It is recommended to use Export Render files instead, which will bake the animated properties, and run the generated .bat file manually.

 Export Render Files: Exports your scene so it can render animated Photographer properties on machines that do not have the addon installed, like render farms.
 Each camera will save its own blend file that you can add to your render farm manager, as well as a script file (.bat or .sh) that you can use for command line rendering on your machine.